 Hotjar Pros

-- Heatmap data alongside survey responses adds context that standalone surveys can't provide
+- Heatmap data alongside survey responses adds context standalone surveys can't provide

-- Easy to set up for web products without developer involvement
+- Easy setup for web products without developer involvement

 - Most accessible price point in this list with a functional free tier

-- High adoption in product and UX teams means most stakeholders are already familiar with it
+- High adoption means most stakeholders are already familiar with it

 Hotjar Cons